apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

     airflow scheduler

-Your DAGs will start executing once the scheduler is running successfully.
+Your Dags will start executing once the scheduler is running successfully.

 .. note::